sarveshpro/corona-map/README.md

 ## Information Architecture

-The database to be used would be https://www.mongodb.com/ This will be used to store all the data points.
+The database to be used would be SQL
+This will be used to store all the data points of the affected patients

 The data can enter the database from -
 1. Admin panel